CrimsonSunrise/React-Native-Shared-Elements-Simple-Pokedex/readme.md

-# React Native Shared Element Transition - Pokedéx
+# React Native Shared Element Transition - Pokédex

 ## ⭐ Give this repository a star! ⭐

 This is a simple React Native App to demonstrate how Shared Elements transition works using Navigation.

+I've utilized the [Pokémon API](https://pokeapi.co) to fetch and show some cute little creatures.

 <div style="display:flex;">
 <img src="assets/screen1.jpg" alt="Screen 1" width="250"/>